Board Members and Officers

 Position: Board Member

-Natalie is a Senior at the University of Kentucky, majoring in Civil Engineering with a minor in Mathematics.
-She currently serves as a research intern at the Kentucky Water Resources Research Institute.
-She also works part-time for Prometheus Art Foundry, LLC and is a full-time manager at Old School Coffee.
+Natalie is a recent graduate of the University of Kentucky.
+She has a degree in Civil Engineering with a minor in Mathematics.
+She works part-time for Prometheus Art Foundry, LLC and is a full-time manager at Old School Coffee.
 She earned the Presidential Scholarship and the Raymond Scholarship at the University of Kentucky.
-Natalie is a member of the Scholars in Engineering and Management Honors pathway.
+Natalie was a member of the Scholars in Engineering and Management Honors pathway.
 Additionally, she serves as a founding officer of EngiQueers, a STEM-focused, LGBTQ+ student group.
-Natalie plans to earn her Masters degree in Civil Engineering from the University of Kentucky, then pursue a PhD in Mathematics.
-Eventually, she plans to be a Professor of Mathematics.
 She is an avid supporter of equal rights, gender equality, and animal rights.

 Position: Board Member